 The last year a new Hess truck was not unveiled was 1981, when the country entered a recession.
 It was a time marked by supply shortages and inflated prices, not ideal circumstances for manufacturing.

 During those years, gas consumption was discouraged.
 This meant fewer customers visiting Hess gas stations, the only places where the toy trucks were sold.
-It simply wouldn’t have been a good business decision to release new toys knowing fewer people would come across it.
+It simply wouldn’t have been a good business decision to release new toys knowing fewer people would come across them.

 How Hess Trucks Are Made